-Future work includes making self-checking constraints adaptable to changing conditions, thus to some extent emulating what humans would be able to do.
-This, as suggested in [Rushby, 2008], might be done via automated synthesis of runtime constraints.
+Future developments also include making self-checking constraints adaptable to changing conditions, thus to some extent emulating what humans would be able to do.
+This, as suggested in [7], might be done via automated synthesis of runtime constraints.
 This by extracting from the history of an agent's activity invariants expressing relevant situations.
-An important issue is that of devising a useful integration and synergy between declarative a-priori verification techniques such as those of [Berreby et al., 2017] with the proposed runtime self-checking.
-The idea of [Tufis and Ganascia, 2014] of a dynamic set of abstract and active rules will also be taken into serious consideration.
+An important issue is that of devising a useful integration and synergy between declarative a-priori verification techniques such as those of [45] with the proposed run-time self-checking.
+The idea of [46] of a dynamic set of abstract and active rules will also be taken into serious consideration.